aimechristianschroeder/black-jack/README.md

 When one of the players hits the score 21 he automatically won the game.

 This is a test repo, created for educational purposes.
-There will probably be no future commits.
+There will be no future commits.